the-road-to-graphql/the-road-to-graphql/manuscript/00-foreword/03-faq.md

 **Is there any troubleshoot area?**

 If you run into problems, please join the Slack Group.
-Also, check the [open issues on GitHub](https://github.com/the-road-to-graphql/the-road-to-graphql/issues) or in the GitHub repositories of the applications you will build along the way to see if any solutions are listed for specific issue.
+Also, check the [open issues on GitHub](https://github.com/the-road-to-graphql/the-road-to-graphql/issues) or in the GitHub repositories of the applications you will build along the way to see if any solutions are listed for a specific issue.
 If your problem wasn't mentioned, open a new issue where you can explain your problem, provide a screenshot, and offer more details (e.g. book page, node version).

 **What if I cannot afford the complete course?**